CSI-Martin-Fantauzzi/CSI-Python-2021/Modules/Module6/Module6.md

 Why are JSON formats important?

- - Answer: a JSON encodes and organizes objects into a string.
+ - Answer: A JSON encodes and organizes objects into a string.

 Create an example of a JSON object with at least 4 values.
 It may represent anything but it must be original.

  - Answer:

+Shirts:[
+     "White Shirt" : "Cotton Material",
+     "Yellow Shirt" : "Striped Pattern",
+     "Green Shirt" : "Dry-Fit",
+     "Black Shirt" : "Long-Sleeve"
+   ]

 What is the difference between serialization and deserialization?

- - Answer:
+ - Answer: Serialization means to convert an object into a string representing an object, and deserialization is its inverse operation.

 Research data persistance.
 What did you find?

- - Answer:
+ - Answer: Data persistence is the continuance of an effect after its cause is removed.
+In the context of storing data in a computer system, this means that the data survives after the process with which it was created has ended.

 Type down any class notes below this sentence: